 49. A common assumption in health workforce planning models is that doctors and nurses leave their job at the "standard" age of retirement in the country (e.g. 65 years).
 However, there is evidence in many countries that the retirement patterns of doctors in particular is a much more complex process than this convenient assumption and that a large number of physicians, especially those who are self-employed or in private practice, often work beyond the official retirement age.
-In Canada, CIHI (Pong, 2011) has examined the retirement patterns of physicians and found that the retirement process is often gradual.
-Doctors often begin to reduce their working time as they approach the standard retirement age, but many of them continue to practice beyond the official retirement age, albeit often working fewer hours.
+In Canada, CIHI (Pong, 2011) has examined the retirement patterns of physicians and found that the retirement age, but many of them continue to practice beyond the official retirement age, albeit often working fewer hours.
 Attempts to model retirement as a gradual reduction in working time, rather than an abrupt end of service, can bring supply projections more in line with reality.

 50. In Japan, the physician registry allows a careful monitoring of exit patterns of physicians at every age, including around retirement (Hasegawa, 2006).
 It confirms that physicians enter retirement gradually, often well above 65 (the standard age of retirement in Japan), especially those in private practice.
 The results from a physician survey carried out by the Ministry of Health, Labour and Welfare also indicate that many physicians continue to work significant hours well beyond 65 and up to the age of 80.
 These practice patterns are taken as a basis for modelling physician supply.
-Taking into account such gradual retirement allows the model to capture the significant contribution made by physicians moving to providing different types of services (e.g. from hospital-based services to ambulatory care services) after a certain age.
+Taking into account such gradual retirement allows the model to capture the significant contribution made by physicians above the official retirement age.
+Furthermore, the model estimates the probability of physicians moving to providing different types of services (e.g. from hospital-based services to ambulatory care services) after a certain age.